Paulagot/bingo/README.md

-# Multiplayer Crypto Bingo Game 🎲
+# Multiplayer Fundraising Quiz App 🎲

-A real-time multiplayer Bingo game built with React, TypeScript, and Socket.io, along with smart contracts driven by the Solana blockchain. featuring responsive design, single-player mode, and dynamic room management.
+A real-time multiplayer quiz game built with React, TypeScript, and Socket.io, along with smart contracts. featuring responsive design, and dynamic room management.
 Smart Contract to managed payment and winner prizes.

 ## Features

 - **Multiplayer realtime**: Play with friends in real-time.
 - **Dynamic Room Management**: Create or join rooms with unique room IDs.
 - **Responsive Design**: Fully optimized for mobile and desktop devices.
-- **Auto-play Functionality**: Automatically call Bingo numbers for a seamless experience.
 - **Real-Time Updates**: Instant updates for all players in a room.
-- **Winner Celebration**: Confetti for the winner and a message for other players.
-- **Solana program to manage prize pool**: curently available on Solana Devnet,

 ---

-## Prerequisites
+## Prerequisites (not ready yet)

-- **Solana testnet tokens to mint and play with**: inlcuding mint button for testnet USDC.
+- **testnet tokens to mint and play with**: inlcuding mint button for testnet USD Glo
-- **requires testnet SOL to launch smart contract and game**: host requies testnet SOL to launch a game.
+- **requires testnet XLM to launch smart contract and game**: host requies testnet XLM to launch a game.
 Ensure you have the following installed:
 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)